symitems/http-chat/doc/testcase.md

 # Regression test
-- Login with both Github and Google and redirect to /chat/
+- Login with both Github and Google and redirect to /chat
 - Submit message
 - Clear all message
 - Display datetime both UTC and JST
 - Logout successfully
-- Check if you cannnot chat page without login and see 401 Unauthorized error
+- Check if you cannnot see chat page without login
+- Check 401 Unauthorized error when you see chat page with invalid code paramater